felipelfv/simulation_nonlinear/README.md

 4. `Design.R` contains the R code that creates the multiple conditions.
 5. `Simulation.R` is the script used for running the Monte Carlo simulations.
 Note that this "sources" all the files above (1-4).

-For more information concerning the actual functions in each aforementioned script, see below.
+For more information concerning the actual functions in each aforementioned script, see section Details below.

 * To reproduce the results (i.e., bias, variability, type I error, etc.), we refer to the files in the folder `/Results/`:
 1.

 * To reproduce the plots, we refer to the files in the folder `/Plots/`:
-1.
+1. `Plots.R` contains all the R code needed to reproduce the plots displayed in the manuscript and more.

-## Details on the functions
+## Details

-## GenerateData.R
+### GenerateData.R

 This script contains the function that will parse the model information (in lavaan syntax) and generate data based on some user-specified arguments.